JaymeMorrissey99/Neils-Assignment/Task Estimation/taskEstimation.md

 The objective is to estimate the amount of time a user story will take to complete based on the priority, complexity or scale of a story and by the time box of the Sprint.

+Story Points are the designation given to the amount of time to be allocated to a user story.
+Story Points are used to understand the relative levels of effort for a user story in comparison to other user stories.

+It is important during task estimation to calculate the amount of work the team working on the sprint can achieve during the timebox of the sprint.

 # Best Practices for Task Estimation: